 A while back, we posted an article about the 7 most common meta tag mistakes publishers make.
 And here’s the thing: You all NEEDED that information because you have been clicking on it since we wrote it.
 We wanted to give you more.

-Before we jump in, let’s review the original mistakes you might be making with your meta tags.
+Before jumping in, let’s review the original mistakes you might make with your meta tags.

 7 Meta Tag Mistakes Publishers Make